Renee Reiling

 How did you explore your interests and decide on a major/majors? (particularly in languages, combined with other academic interests).

-When I was young, I always had an interest in foreign languages and other cultures.
-I began learning French at the age of 12 and continued learning about French and French culture, which led to my interest in study abroad and obtaining a career where I could use my French skills and study abroad experience, as I do at Rotary International.
+From a young age, I was always drawn to foreign languages and other cultures.
+I started learning French at age 12 and continued to explore both the language and French culture, which sparked my interest in studying abroad.
+This passion ultimately led me to pursue a career where I could apply my French skills and international experiences — something I’m fortunate to do today at Rotary International.

 Describe a moment or experience you had in college that helped define your career path (coursework, internship, study abroad, student organization, etc.).

-My college French professors always encouraged me to do my best.
-The defining moment in my career path was when I had the opportunity to study abroad in Paris, France through Lake Forest College Study Abroad Program.
+My college French professors continually encouraged me to strive for excellence.
+The pivotal moment in my career journey came when I had the chance to study abroad in Paris, France, through the Lake Forest College Study Abroad Program.

 What steps did you take at Lake Forest College to prepare for your career?

-I took as many French language/linguistic and cultural studies courses as I could.
-I also had a keen interest in Psychology, so I could learn to work with people and also learn from them.
+I enrolled in as many French language, linguistics, and cultural studies courses as possible.
+At the same time, I developed a strong interest in Psychology, eager to better understand how to work with people—and learn from them as well.

 What role did your internship or research experience (or study abroad) play in shaping your career path?